 Ear mites are a common cause of feline ear problems.
 These tiny parasites can be extremely itchy and lead to long-term damage if left untreated.
-Find out what they are and how to treat them successfully.
+Learn more about what they are and how to treat them successfully.

-Is your feline scratching their ears more than usual?
+Is your feline friend scratching their ears more than usual?
 One of the most common causes for a cat’s ear discomfort are microscopic parasites known as ear mites.
-Read on to find out how ear mites in cats affect your pet’s health and what to do to get rid of them.
+Read on to find out how ear mites affect your pet’s health and what mite treatment for cats to use in order to get rid of them.

 What are cat ear mites?

 The most common type of ear mite in cats is Otodectes cynotis.
-These are barely-visible to the naked eye but may be seen as very small white dots.
-Diagnosis usually requires looking for the mites under a microscope.
-They get inside your cat’s ear canal, where they feed on the ear wax and skin debris.
-These mites can cause significant inflammation and swelling in the ear canal and are very itchy.
-Cats of all ages and breeds can be affected, with outdoor felines being the most susceptible to an ear mite infection.
+These are barely visible to the naked eye but may show up as very small white dots.
+As such, diagnosis usually requires looking for the mites under a microscope.
+They get inside your cat’s ear canal, where they feed on the ear wax and skin debris, causing significant itching, inflammation, and swelling in the ear canal.
+It’s important to know that cats of all ages and breeds can be affected, with outdoor felines being the most susceptible to an ear mite infection.

 What are the symptoms of ear mites in cats?

 - Dark, dry discharge from the affected ear